Mikeysax/mikey/README.md

 ```$ mikey helperCreator fileName```

-Mikey will look through your working directory for actions/components/containers folders and create the corresponding file type.
+Mikey will look through your working directory for actions/components/containers/reducers/helpers folder and create the corresponding file type.
 If none of these folders exist, mikey will create them in the root of where you ran the command.
 ___
 To generate a new file and import one or multiple dependencies to top of file: